OumaCavin/jac-interactive-learning-platform/FRONTEND_PAGES_VERIFICATION_SUMMARY.md

 **🚀 Ready for deployment!**

 ---
-*Verification completed on 2025-11-24 by MiniMax Agent* *Comprehensive testing and quality assurance process*
+*Verification completed on 2025-11-24 by Cavin Otieno* *Comprehensive testing and quality assurance process*